Homemade Coconut Milk Yogurt

 - Glass or ceramic containers with lids (Do not use metal.)
 I use these leakproof containers for easy lunchbox packing.

-- 3 cans coconut milk OR 1 liter TetraPak coconut milk
+- 3 cans coconut milk OR 1 liter TetraPak full-fat coconut milk

 - 1/4 tsp. non-dairy yogurt starter/probiotic OR 2-3 dairy-free probiotic pills (where to find yogurt cultures)